intel/intel-device-plugins-for-kubernetes/README.md

 ## Device Plugins Operator

-Currently the operator has support for the QAT, GPU, FPGA and SGX device plugins: it validates container image references and extends reported statuses.
+Currently the operator has support for the QAT, GPU, FPGA, SGX and DSA device plugins: it validates container image references and extends reported statuses.

 To run an operator instance in the container run